Last updated 31st August 2018

-We acknowledge that in certain circumstances we are subject to the regulatory ad investigatory and regulatory powers of regional regulators such as the US Federal Trade Commission (FTC) and the EU member states Information Commissions, and that our policy and ethos is to comply with their governance.
+We acknowledge that in certain circumstances we are subject to the regulatory ad investigatory and regulatory powers of regional regulators such as the US Federal Trade Commission (FTC), the EU member states Information Commissions or the Swiss equivalent, and that our policy and ethos is to comply with their governance.

 Personal data is any information that personally identifies you or from which you could be identified either directly or indirectly.
-We may collect your personal data through your use of Covata Services or interaction with Covata via employees or via our Website.
+We may collect your personal data through your use of Covata Services or interaction with employees of Covata.

 The personal data we collect from you depends on the nature of your interaction with us or on the Covata Services you use, but may include the following:

 Contact Data – We may collect personal and/or business contact information including your first name, last name, mailing address, telephone number, fax number, email address and other similar data.

 Payment Data – We collect information necessary for processing payments and preventing fraud, including credit/debit card numbers, security code numbers and other related billing information.

 Account Data – We collect information such as how you purchased or signed up for Covata Services, your transaction, billing and support history, the Covata Services you use and anything else relating to an account that you create or is created on the behalf of you or your company by our internal processing.